With the decline in home values, homeowners know they may be paying too much in property taxes.

-The annual deadline for filing a residential property tax appeal in Pima County, Arizona is April 5, 2010.
+The annual deadline for filing a residential property tax appeal in Cuyahoga County, Ohio is March 31, 2010.
 During this period of unprecedented decline in housing values, many property owners are unfairly overpaying their property taxes by hundreds or thousands of dollars.
-According to ValueAppeal, in Pima County alone, 7,942 homes are currently overassessed.
-The average savings by property owners who appeal unfair assessments in Pima County is $600.
+According to ValueAppeal, in Cuyahoga County alone, 127,883 homes are currently overassessed out of 364,854 total homes.
+35.05% of homes in Cuyahoga County are overassessed.

 Historically homeowners have been reluctant to file property tax appeals, even if they believe their homes are overassessed.
 The process of preparing the necessary paperwork, filing the appeal and waiting for the results is notoriously opaque and time consuming.
 In addition, homeowners are wary to try costly property tax appeal “consultants”, who’s fees negate most of the savings.

-ValueAppeal uses proprietary algorithms and data from the entire county database to build three unique arguments to support an accurate, compelling appeal to the Pima County Assessor’s Office, including comparable sales, comparable assessments, and additional unique factors often overlooked by county assessors.
+ValueAppeal uses proprietary algorithms and data from the entire county database to build three unique arguments to support an accurate, compelling appeal to the Cuyahoga County’s Assessor’s Office, including comparable sales, comparable assessments, and additional unique factors often overlooked by county assessors.
 No other platform has the ability to help such a wide range of homeowners in the crucial 30 days prior to the appeal deadline.

 “With the decline in home values, homeowners know they may be paying too much in property taxes,” states Charlie Walsh, founder and CEO of ValueAppeal, “but the process for homeowners to take back what they’re owed is challenging and lengthy.
 ValueAppeal uses the most comprehensive set of data available, as well as a simple online user interface to ensure the homeowner’s appeal is complete and straightforward.”